aknobloch/Game-Of-Life-And-War/README.md

 * Tkinter (Likely included w/ Python)

 ### Launching the Game
-1. Navigate to the directory, then run `python .` or `python game_of_war.py`.
-If you are on Ubuntu or similar, you may have to explicitly use Python 3.
+1. Navigate to the directory, then run `python .`, or you can specify the game board size by supplying the width and height, like `python .
+800 600`.
+If the game board is not specified, it will dynamically calculate from the width and height of your screen. *Note: this calculation does not perform well with multiple monitors*.

-2. The game board will be automatically sized to your screen.
+### Playing the Game
-3. First, place the starting Green civiliazations by clicking on the grid.
-Next, select "Blue" from the radio buttons at the bottom and place the Blue civilizations.
+1. First, place the starting Green civiliazations by clicking on the grid.
+Next, select "Blue" from the radio buttons at the bottom and then place the starting Blue civilizations.
-4. Press "Start" to start the game, then "Stop" or "Reset" to finish.
+2. Press "Start" to start the game, then "Stop" or "Reset" to finish.

 ---